raychungno1/DataStructs/README.md

 # Data Structure Library

-## Singly Linked Lists (SLL) & Doubly Linked Lists (DLL)
+## Linked Lists: Singly Linked (SLL), Doubly Linked (DLL), & Circular Linked (CLL)
-Due to the similarity of both implementations, their documentations are combined into one section.
+Due to the similarity of the SLL, DLL, and CLL implementations, their documentations are combined into one section.
+The CLL implementation is also doubly linked.
+The Linked List is represented by a pointer that points the the first node of the list.
+Stack & Queue behavior can also be modeled using these Linked List implementations.

 The SLL implementation uses the following structure:
 ```c
 struct sllNode {